denkristoffer/filmbuff/README.md

 ### find_by_title

-You can then search for a movie by its title.
+You can also search for a movie by its title.
 This will return an array with results from IMDb's search feature:

     results = imdb.find_by_title('The Wizard of Oz')